dotCMS/core/hotfix_tracking.md

 32. https://github.com/dotCMS/core/issues/19555	: Deleting a user is not replacing the owner on identifier table

 33. https://github.com/dotCMS/core/issues/19547	: Network Tab not reporting on Nodes

+34. https://github.com/dotCMS/core/issues/19536	: CSV Importer should use _dotraw for text key and unique fields